Topological two-particle dynamics in a periodically driven lattice model with on-site interactions: Topological single-particle physics

 while the sites not involved in any pair are left intact.

-In the good trotterization limit $\theta \ll 1$, the full Floquet operator $\mathcal{U}(T)$ can be accurately approximated by the exponential of a static Hamiltonian; hence the condition $\theta \ll 1$ allows the realization of most standard time-independent topological models.
+The good trotterization limit is realized instead when the step size $\tau$ is much smaller than the typical time-scales of the problem, that is $\theta \ll 1$.
+In this regime, the full Floquet operator $\mathcal{U}(T)$ can be accurately approximated by the exponential of a static Hamiltonian; hence the condition $\theta \ll 1$ allows the realization of most standard time-independent topological models.
 In this work we go beyond this regime and we look for features that stem from the Floquet character of our dynamics.
-As we are going to see, the topology of the single-particle bands of this Floquet tight-binding model is not only determined by the values of $\theta$ and $\phi_{ij}^n$, but may also depend on the hopping sequence.
+As anticipated, the topology of the single-particle bands of this Floquet tight-binding model is not only determined by the values of $\theta$ and $\phi_{ij}^n$, but may also depend on the hopping sequence.
 Two most remarkable examples of this physics are illustrated in Fig.\ref{spectra}.

-In the left panel, we consider the anomalous Floquet insulator (AFI) model of~\cite{rudner}, which is naturally realized using the hopping sequence described in Fig.\ref{hop} with trivial hopping phases $\phi_{ij}^n = 0$ for all $i,j,n$.
+In Fig.\ref{spectra}(a), we consider the anomalous Floquet insulator (AFI) model of~\cite{rudner}, which features a square lattice with time-dependent nearest-neighbors hoppings and vanishing hopping phases.
+This is naturally realized using the hopping sequence described in Fig.\ref{hop} with trivial hopping phases $\phi_{ij}^n = 0$ for all $i,j,n$.
 For a finite system in the form of a strip with periodic boundary conditions along $y$ and a finite size along $x$, the spectrum involves a single bulk band plus a pair of dispersive edge states on each side that span across the whole quasienergy Brillouin zone.

+In Fig.\ref{spectra}(b1-b3) we consider the Harper-Hofstadter model.
+The time-independent version~\cite{Hofstadter_1976} consists in a square lattice with nearest-neighbors hoppings and non-zero Peierls phase, corresponding to a uniform magnetic field with flux per plaquette $\alpha$.
+This can be realized through a synthetic vector gauge potential along $y$, by imposing $\phi_{ij}^n = \pi x_i$ for all links directed along the positive-$y$ direction.
+For generic $\alpha$, this model is known to lead to topological bands.
+If $\alpha = 1/2$ the system is instead topologically trivial: the spectrum shows two bulk bands touching at a Dirac point, as shown in Fig.\ref{spectra}(b1).